ImageMagick/Usage-Markdown/formats/index.md

 As you can see the edge of the circle on the left drawn (in PNG format) as a very clean looking (though slightly fuzzy) edge to the image.
 You can see the semi-transparent pixels in its enlargement.

-Now lets output the same image using the "GIF" image format...
+Now let's output the same image using the "GIF" image format...

 ~~~
 convert -size 60x60 xc:none -fill white -stroke black \